 The Taste of Amarone Wine

-Expect bold aromas of cherry liqueur, black fig, carob, cinnamon and plum sauce along with subtle notes of green peppercorn, chocolate and crushed gravel dust.
+Expect bold aromas of cherry liqueur, black fig, carob, cinnamon, and plum sauce along with subtle notes of green peppercorn, chocolate, and crushed gravel dust.
 Sound intriguing?
-On the palate Amarone wines often have medium-plus to high acidity balanced with high alcohol and flavors of black cherry, brown sugar and chocolate.
-By the way, the older the wine the more it will offer flavors of brown sugar, molasses and fig. What might surprise you about this wine is the presence of a touch of natural residual sugar (RS) in the wine, usually around 3–7 g/L (or about a 1/4 teaspoon per serving).
-The RS helps compliment the wine’s natural high acidity and adds to its boldness–if you didn’t know Amarone had residual sugar, you’d think it was dry.
+On the palate, Amarone wines often have medium-plus to high acidity balanced with high alcohol and flavors of black cherry, brown sugar, and chocolate.
+By the way, the older the wine, the more it will offer flavors of brown sugar, molasses, and fig. What might surprise you about this wine is the presence of a touch of natural residual sugar (RS) in the wine, usually around 3–7 g/L (or about a 1/4 teaspoon per serving).
+The RS helps complement the wine’s naturally high acidity and adds to its boldness–if you didn’t know Amarone had residual sugar, you’d think it was dry.

 The Styles of Amarone della Valpolicella

-Time for a quick history lesson: In 1963 the Italian government adopted a system of quality assurance labels for its food products, especially wines and cheeses.
-The labels rate how authentic and regional the methods of a food’s production are, and increase in strictness from IGT, to DOC, to DOCG.
+Time for a quick history lesson: In 1963, the Italian government adopted a system of quality assurance labels for its food products, especially wines and cheeses.
+The labels rate how authentic and regional the methods of a food’s production are, and increase in strictness from IGT to DOC, to DOCG.
 Only a few wines get to become DOCGs (Denominazione di Origine Controllata e Garantita), and Amarone della Valpolicella officially became one of them in 1968.
-With the designation came many rules about planting, vine production and vineyard location; but more important to us is the production method called apassimento, and the styles of Amarone and Amarone Riserva.
+With the designation came many rules about planting, vine production, and vineyard location, but more important to us is the production method called appassimento, and the styles of Amarone and Amarone Riserva.
 You can read more about wine designations here.

 Amarone vs. Amarone Riserva

 The major difference between Amarone “normale” and Amarone Riserva is time.
 Amarone is aged 2 years following the vintage, whereas Amarone Riserva is required to age 4 years.
-Now, you’ll find that in reality great producers tend to age the wine longer than the minimums and release when they believe it to be ready.
-This is good considering that some Amarone wines should really continue to age for 10 or 15 years longer to develop those keen flavors of fig, carob and mexican chocolate.
-So, “the older the better” tends to reign true with this particular wine.
-There is one thing you should really pay attention to when picking an Amarone wine, and it’s the methodology used to make them.
+Now, you’ll find that, in reality, great producers tend to age the wine longer than the minimums and release when they believe it to be ready.
+This is good considering that some Amarone wines should continue to age for 10 or 15 years longer to develop those keen flavors of fig, carob, and Mexican chocolate.
+So, “the older, the better” tends to ring true with this particular wine.
+There is one thing you should pay attention to when picking an Amarone wine, and it’s the methodology used to make them.